2024 Solar Incentives Guide for Kinston, NC - Tax Credits & Rebates

 Federal Solar Incentives

-To understand exactly how much money the ITC could save you, contact your local Kinston solar panel installer.
+To find out exactly how much money the ITC could save you, get in touch with your local Kinston solar panel installation expert.

-More information about the new Inflation Reduction Act can be found here.
-Your local Kinston solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Kinston solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives